buginettee/ESC/Scripts/README.md

 3. Select the boundaries to be allocated.
 Unselected boundaries will not have allocations made to them
 4. Run the script

+***

+Design Considerations and Feature of script:
+- Allow for users to specify types of projects to be allocated within the boundary via stroke colour of the boundary
+- Industry of the capstone project is taken into consideration.
+Hence, each boundary will not have more than one capstone group from the same industry
+- Regex pattern matching to ensure legal inputs by the user
+- Error message windows with guided messsage regarding the error committed

+***

 Functions in the script: